 Diwali, generally known as the festival of lights is the most loved festival in India.
 This day marks the winning of good over bad.
 It is one of the most important days for Hindus.
 It is celebrated every year in November.
-According to mythology, Lord Ram returned home after killing the monstrous Ravana and 14 years of exile.
+According to mythology, Lord Ram returned home after killing the monstrous Ravana and after 14 years of exile.
 It is marked with lighting diyas, decorating and cleaning homes, praying, and spreading happiness.

 Lord Ram was exiled for 14 years with his wife Sita and younger brother Laxman.
-While they were in the jungles, Ravana, the ruler of Lanka kidnaped Sita.
+While they were in the jungles, Ravana, the ruler of Lanka kidnapped Sita.
 This was followed by a war and a story that is one of the two epics in the Indian faith.
 The day he killed Ravana is enjoyed as Dussera.
-After 20 days, when he returned to Ayodhya with Sita and Laxman, the locals lighted diyas to honor the return of King Ram.
+After 20 days, when he returned to Ayodhya with Sita and Laxman, the locals lighted diyas to honour the return of King Ram.
 This day is hence known as Diwali or Deepavali.

 Diwali is known for cleaning homes, decorating with fairy lights, lighting diyas, and praying.
 Prayers are offered to Sri Ganesh and Mata Laxmi.
 Hindus generally pray for the peace and prosperity of their families.
 Sweets are distributed and traditionally people visit each other and celebrate.
 Kids burn crackers to enjoy the day and it is a nationwide holiday.
-This festival is also celebrated by other communities and this shows the beauty of India.
+This festival is also marked by other communities and this shows the beauty of India.

 Diwali Essay in English for Class V